-Whatever your reason may be for a website redesign, it goes without saying that redesigning a new or relatively unknown site is much easier than the decision to redesign or revamp a site that is well placed in organic search results.
+Whatever your reasons may be for a website redesign, it goes without saying that redesigning a new or relatively unknown site is much easier than the decision to redesign or to revamp a site that is well placed in organic search results.

 Risk Of Dip In Rankings After Website Redesign

 The reasons are clear of course, as any website redesign brings with it the danger of dropping considerably in rankings if certain points are not followed or observed.
 Though a little dip is imminent even if everything is done right before you gain back the traffic.
 But it is well worth it because the Old has to go and the New has to come.
 It is how things work.
 And it is the same with websites.

 The chances of making a mistake or oversee certain points are high during the website rebuild.
 Therefore it is important to be attentive and take into consideration all points possible to minimize the risk.
 As I said, I personally believe that after a redesign, it is certain that there will be a dip in rankings, however small, for a certain amount of time.
 The precautions are just a means to minimize that.

 It may seem like too much of an effort, but it may be worth every minute of it.
 I would recommend creating a website design SEO checklist, to make sure that you take all the necessary steps and avoid any pitfalls during the redesign phase.
 A “redesign SEO checklist” on a paper works best for me, as I can tick off the task that has been taken care of.
 And also it allows me to make notes if necessary.

 Your website redesign project plan should consider the following points.